What Palm Trees Are Native To United States (with Pictures)

 Royal Palm Tree (Roystonea regia).
 Photo by Wiki Commons.

-The Royal Palm, scientifically known as Roystonea regia or Royastonea elata, is also commonly referred to as the Florida Royal Palm or Cuban Royal Palm.
-It boasts a stone-grey trunk faintly ringed, topped with a magnificent crown of gracefully curved, dark, feather-shaped leaves.
+Royal Palm, scientific name Roystonea regia or Royastonea elata, is also known as Florida royal palm, or Cuban royal palm.
+It features a stone-grey faintly ringed trunk that is topped with a beautiful crown of dark feather-shaped leaves that curve over gracefully.

-The trunk can reach a thickness of up to 2 feet at the base.
-While the Royal Palm can grow to towering heights of 90 to 100 feet in its natural habitat, it typically doesn’t exceed 50 feet in cultivation.
+The trunk can get up to 2 feet thick at the base.
+Royal Palm can grow up to 90 or 100 feet tall but in cultivation usually doesn’t get higher than 50 feet.

-This palm species is native to the three southernmost counties of Florida, flourishing near tidal waters and on low-lying terrain.
-Among the most renowned specimens are those that thrive in specific areas of the Everglades in Florida.
+It grows in three southernmost counties of Florida near tidal water and on low land.
+The most famous are those that grow in certain areas of the Everglades in Florida.

 12. Scrub palmetto (Sabal etonia)